 Have you been contacted by Cavalry Portfolio Services claiming that you owe them money?

-Once Cavalry owns your debt, they’ll likely start calling you and sending you aggressive collections letters.
+Once a collection agency owns your debt, they report it to the credit reporting agencies.
+You may receive repeated phone calls and they’ll also likely send you aggressive collections letters.
 They may even threaten to sue you, which can lead to serious legal proceedings.

 How to Deal with Cavalry Portfolio Services

-There are a number of ways to deal with Cavalry.
+There are several ways to deal with Cavalry.
 If you have a reason to believe that the debt is expired and you are being contacted about an old account, send them an Expired SOL Notification letter.